 Get the At-Fault Driver’s Insurance and Contact Details

 You might need to exchange information with the at-fault driver.
 The other drivers involved in the accident are also supposed to report the matter to their insurance companies, but do not expect that they will.
 You will need to take the necessary steps to recover compensation.
 There is crucial information to obtain from the other driver, such as:

 - Their insurance company’s contact information

 - Official names

 - Insurance policy numbers

 Be mindful of the words you use while conversing with the other drivers as you obtain their contact and insurance information.
-Although the humane thing to do is to help other people during such emergencies, avoid unnecessary words that might implicate you were at fault.
-For example, avoid apologizing, telling them you should have seen them, or offering to pay their medical bills.
+Although the humane thing to do is to help other people during such emergencies, avoid unnecessary words that might implicate you are at fault.
+Avoid apologizing, telling them you should have seen them, or offering to pay their medical bills.

 Seek Prompt Medical Care